 In general, 24 hours is a reasonable amount of time to request for an extension.
 However, do not wait until the last minute to make the request.
 Late work will be accepted without incurring a point deduction only with prior permission from your professor.
 To request an extension on an assignment, use the following Grace Pass.
 Copy the text below into an e-mail to your professor and submit it at least 24 hours before the due date/time of the assignment.
 Remember to include a reasonable explanation for your request.
 You have two Grace Passes to use during the term; use them wisely.
+Students who submit every assignment on time throughout the term, without using any Grace Passes, may receive a ten point bonus upon written e-mail request at the end of the term!

 Grace Pass

-for the completion of (name assignment) (name date and time)
+Professor, please grant me a 24-hour extension for the completion of (name assignment) I agree to submit this assignment by (name date and time):

-Signed: Date:
+Signed

+Date